nctsiridis/plife/README.md

 Modify `simulation.txt` to configure simulation properties.
 Ensure that if you specify `n` quantities, the attraction matrix is `n x n`.
 We recommend a viscosity of `0.4` and a repulsion strength of `4.0` based on testing.

+- `Epochs`: Number of simulation frames to render
+- `Quantities`: Number of each particle type in simulation
+- `Attraction`: Attraction matrix, in same order as quantities are defined
+- `Viscosity`: Slows particles down as they move to prevent chaos
+- `Radius`: How close particles need to be to interact
+- `RepulsionStrength`: How much particles push back on eachother when getting too close (to minimize particle overlap)

 Example `simulation.txt`:

 ```bash